Natural News: Notable claims and content

 Natural News has made chemophobic claims about the purported dangers of "chemtrails", fluoridated drinking water, heavy metals, anti-perspirants, laundry detergent, monosodium glutamate (MSG), aspartame, and vaccines.
 The site has also spread conspiracy theories about the Zika virus being caused by genetically modified mosquitoes and the purported adverse effects of genetically modified crops, foods, and farming practices.

 In 2011, Adams posted a report on Natural News which stated that many blueberry food products did not contain real blueberries.

 In 2013, Adams posted an article describing what he saw when he examined Chicken McNuggets under a microscope.
 He said in the article that the patterns he saw included "dark black hair-like structures" and a round algae-like object.

 On August 11, 2014, Natural News published a blog post promoting a homeopathic treatment for Ebola, which was met with harsh criticism from several commentators, and was taken down later that day.
 In a statement on the article, Natural News said that the blogger who posted the article, Ken Oftedal, was "under review" and that they did not condone anyone interacting with Ebola.
 However, as of August 20, 2014, the site was still featuring an article written by Adams promoting the use of herbal medicines to treat Ebola.
 Natural News was among the pseudoscience platforms which promoted hoaxes about the 2014 Ebola epidemic, including claims that an infected woman was found in Atlanta and that Ebola was a bioweapon.

 In 2019, Natural News falsely claimed that wind turbines contribute more to climate change than fossil fuels.

 A 2020 study by researchers from Northeastern, Harvard, Northwestern and Rutgers universities found that Natural News was among the top 5 most shared fake news domains in tweets related to COVID-19, the others being The Gateway Pundit, InfoWars, WorldNetDaily and Judicial Watch.

-Natural News launched an AI chatbot called "Enoch" in 2025 that, according the Mike Adams, utilizes "a billion pages of content on alternative media."
+Natural News launched an AI chatbot called "Enoch" in 2025 that, according to Mike Adams, utilizes "a billion pages of content on alternative media."